gravitonian/brutor-sdk/docs/generating-repo-and-share-and-activiti-extension-project.md

 ## Prerequisites

 You have installed and configured the development environment according to this [doc](installation-and-configuration.md).

+**IMPORTANT** - this project uses Enterprise Activiti artifacts, so you need to set up location and credentials for the Activiti Private Nexus Repository.
+Even if you are using ACS Community.

 ## Generating the extension project
 Standing in the directory where you want to generate the project (it will be created in a new subdirectory)